 Most contemporary scholars - including fatwas from AAOIFI- agree that cryptocurrencies are zakatable if:

-They are owned with intent of trading or investment.
+They are owned with the intent of trading or investment.

 Their value is measurable in fiat currency.